World Series Notebook: Urías, 4-0 in postseason, set for G4 - WHIZ News

 PASSING JETER, JOINING BONDS

 Tampa Bay’s Randy Arozarena homered in the ninth to pass Derek Jeter for the most postseason hits by a rookie with 23.
-It was also his eighth homer, tying Barry Bonds (2002 with San Francisco), Carlos Beltran (2004 with Houston) and Nelson Cruz (2011 with Texas) for the most in a single postseason.
+It was also his eighth homer this postseason, tying Barry Bonds (2002 with San Francisco), Carlos Beltran (2004 with Houston) and Nelson Cruz (2011 with Texas) for the most in a single postseason.

+“The hits to pass Derek Jeter mean more,” Arozarena said through an interpreter.
+“It’s good to be up in that group with those big hitters, Barry Bonds.
+But I stand alone with the hits.”

+Arozarena is hitting .354, and the 23 hits are tops in the majors this postseason.
+His 15 runs are second to LA’s Corey Seager (16).

 Justin Turner hit his 11th career postseason homer, a solo shot in the first inning of Game 3, to tie Duke Snider for the franchise lead, according to MLB.
 He’s already the club leader in career postseason hits, RBIs and doubles.